Information on this site is for the class of 2020. Information for the class of 2021 will be available May 2017.

-Wake Forest apparel items are sold at Deacon Shops in Kitchin House and in Hanes Mall, as well as online, here.
+Wake Forest apparel items are sold at Deacon Shops in Kitchin Hall and in Hanes Mall, as well as online, here.
 Be proud and wear your Black and Gold!

 9. How do I try out for a team?

 The walk-on tryout process varies from team to team.
-The best thing to do is to contact the director of operations for any team on which you would like to participate.
+The best thing to do is to contact the specific athletic team on which you would like to participate.

 History of the Demon Deacon